-The financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standard Board (IASB) and in the manner required by the Companies and Allied Matters Act of Nigeria, the Financial Reporting Council of Nigeria Act, the Banks and other Financial Institutions Act of Nigeria, and relevant Central Bank of Nigeria circulars.
+The financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) (including the requirements of IAS 34 Interim Financial Reporting) as issued by the International Accounting Standard Board (IASB) and in the manner required by the Companies and Allied Matters Act of Nigeria, the Financial Reporting Council of Nigeria Act, the Banks and other Financial Institutions Act of Nigeria, and relevant Central Bank of Nigeria circulars.
+The same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements except as described in note 2.0(a).